se-edu/se-book/documentation/guidelines/goTopDown/why/outcomes.md

-* <span id="outcome-explain">:trophy: Able to explain the advantages of top-down documentation :two:</span>
+* <span id="outcome-explain">:trophy: Can explain the advantages of top-down documentation :two:</span>